Sumitsingh74/CHATAPP/Files/README.md

 ## Scaling:
 - **Kafka**: Apache Kafka is used for managing distributed event streaming.
 It ensures high throughput and scalability by efficiently handling large volumes of real-time data, making it ideal for tasks like real-time messaging and event-driven architectures.

 - **Redis**: Redis is used for caching and session management, boosting performance by storing frequently accessed data in memory.
 It also helps with managing real-time data and rate-limiting for scaling.
+And a intermidiate communication between multiple-servers.

 ## Code Quality:
 - **Structured and Maintainable Code** 📚, following best practices to ensure readability, scalability, and easy maintenance.